 What can you do for your loved one?

-- Lay out clothes prior to bathing, or lay out clothes at night for the morning
+Lay out clothes before bathing, or lay out clothes at night for the morning

-- Reorganize closets and shelves so your loved one does not have to reach above shoulders or below waist (below knees at the lowest)
+Reorganize closets and shelves so your loved one does not have to reach above shoulders or below the waist (below knees at the lowest)

 Toileting and hygiene:

-- Install grab bars, a shower chair, perhaps even an elevated toilet seat
+Install grab bars, a shower chair, and perhaps even an elevated toilet seat

-- Ensure all items needed are in one location and east to reach (toothbrush and toothpaste, washcloth and soap, hair brush, shaving items, etc.)
+Ensure all items needed are in one location and easy to reach (toothbrush and toothpaste, washcloth and soap, hair brush, shaving items, etc.)

 ASK FOR HELP.
 Divide and conquer task lists with family, friends, and neighbors.
 Create social gatherings around jobs that need to be done (summer pitch-ins, holiday decorating).
 This will also help prevent your isolation and exhaustion as a caregiver.